 Professional Help for Teens and Young Adults

-Professional help and assistance is needed because in this group we see a higher risk of depression, substance abuse and violent death.
+Professional help and assistance is needed because in this group we see a higher risk of depression and substance abuse.

 Need help and support for teens and young adults with behavioural disorders?